 Security Model of Shared Responsibility for Customer Data¶

-Wallarm WAF relies on a shared responsibility security model.
+Wallarm relies on a shared responsibility security model.
 In this model, all parties (Wallarm and its clients) have different areas of responsibilities when it comes to the security of clients' data, including any Personally Identifiable Information (PII) and Cardholder Data.

 Wallarm is responsible for the following points:

 The security and availability of Wallarm cloud environments, the security of Wallarm filtering node code and internal Wallarm systems.

 This includes, but is not limited to: server-level patching, operating the necessary services to deliver Wallarm cloud service, vulnerability testing, security event logging and monitoring, incident management, operational monitoring and 24/7 support.
 Wallarm is also responsible for managing server and perimeter firewall configurations (security groups) of Wallarm cloud environments.